mirisuzanne/miriamsuzanne/content/2018/07/17/surgery.rst

 =================

-As I've started to share the news, many people have asked how they can help.
+As I've started to share the news, several people have asked how they can help.

 I'll be in the hospital for 3-4 days.
 After that,